 Corfu Museum of Asian Art

-The Museum lies in the Palace of St. Michael and St. George, and it is the only Museum in Greece devoted solely to art and antiquities from around the Asian continent.
+The Museum lies in the Palace of St. Michael and St. George.
+It is the only Museum in Greece devoted solely to art and antiquities from around the Asian continent.

 It was established in 1928 as a Museum of Sino-Japanese Art to host collections of around 15,000 artworks from across Asia.
-It has an array of rare pieces and is known for its international and travelling exhibits.
+It has various rare pieces and is known for its international and travelling exhibits.

 Beaches in Corfu

-Corfu is full of many beautiful beaches that tourists love to visit and enjoy, and here are some of these magnificent beaches.
+Corfu is full of beautiful beaches that tourists love to visit and enjoy, and here are some of them.

 La Grotta Beach

-Near the Rocky Mountains, with its deep caves and dense green plants, the beach was named in the Italian language as “Cave Beach”.
-It includes the most popular beach bar in Corfu and serves delicious, refreshing drinks with live music, adding to the fun atmosphere.
+Near the Rocky Mountains, with its deep caves and dense green plants, the beach was named in the Italian language “Cave Beach.”
+It includes the most popular beach bar in Corfu, which serves delicious, refreshing drinks with live music, adding to the fun atmosphere.

 Canal d’Amour